 Sales Forecasting Process and Performance Measures

 Many companies destroy the quality of their forecast data by having the wrong performance measures.
 For instance, sales are rewarded on beating the forecast; hence they will forecast low to sell high and get a pat on the back.
 So, we show how to measure forecast accuracy (or error) and how to measure forecast bias.
-Using ‘Fishbone’ and DMAIC analytical techniques, we can show how the forecasting process can be improved.
+Using ‘Fishbone’ and DMAIC analytical techniques, we show how the forecasting process can be improved.

 Implementation and Avoiding Pitfalls

-We have a formal process for the implementation of a good Sales Forecasting process, normally carried out as part of an ERP implementation or an ‘integrated business planning’ process.
+We have a formal process for the implementation of a good Sales Forecasting process, normally carried out as part of an ERP implementation or an ‘integrated Business Planning’ process.
 We will show how to structure the implementation and give tips and tricks on the task force activities required.
 Implementation of a good forecasting process requires a fundamental change in culture and we will share how education must be at the cornerstone of the implementation.
 We will illustrate how to set up an education programme.

 Who should attend?